rtanglao/rtgram/README.md

 ```

 ## March 22 2016 - barcode part 2
-geometry refers to each individual sub-image not the entire montage
+geometry refers to each individual sub-image (in this case 1px by 150 px not the entire montage

 cat 1pxX150px-jpgs.txt  | csplit -k \
 -f 1920x7-13440files- -n 2 - 13440 '{99}'